CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: Design Principle of CentaurEval

-\item[\ding{184}] \textbf{Task Requirement (Task\textrightarrow Human-Machine):} Tasks must simulate a real-world project context.
-First, the task must represent an authentic engineering scenario.
-Second, requirements should be presented in a natural format. \end{itemize} \paragraph{Necessary Collaboration.} \textit{Necessary collaboration defines a problem space where neither humans nor AI can achieve optimal results independently, thereby enabling the quantification of collaborative value beyond simple productivity metrics.} This principle stipulates that tasks must be designed to necessitate genuine human-AI partnership.
-It builds on theoretical advances in complementary human-machine collaboration~\citep{donahue2022human} and human-AI team performance~\citep{vaccaro2024combinations,fujikawa2024flowing}.
-Distributed cognition reinforces this principle by framing the human–AI pair as the operative cognitive system where performance emerges only when both contribute complementary strengths.
-HAI-Eval operationalizes this through two constraints:
+\paragraph{Necessary Collaboration.} \textit{Necessary collaboration defines a problem space where neither humans nor AI can achieve optimal results independently, thereby enabling the quantification of collaborative value beyond simple productivity metrics.} This principle stipulates that tasks must be designed to necessitate genuine human-AI partnership.
+It builds on theoretical advances in complementary human-machine collaboration \cite{donahue2022human} and human-AI team performance \cite{vaccaro2024combinations}.
+Distributed cognition reinforces this principle by framing the human–AI pair as the operative cognitive system where performance emerges only when both contribute complementary strengths. \textbf{\texttt{CentaurEval}} operationalizes this through two constraints:

-\begin{itemize}[leftmargin=2em,itemsep=-0.1em] \item[\ding{182}] \textbf{AI-Incomplete Tasks:} Tasks must include elements that remain intractable for SOTA coding agents, thus requiring human guidance.
-This intractability should be introduced through real-world contextual complexity rather than algorithmic difficulty, ensuring that tasks expose a fundamental gap between current LLMs and developers, namely, the ability to perform higher-order reasoning~\citep{rangarajan2024using,xin2024survey}, which we ground in Relational Complexity Theory~\citep{halford1998processing}. \item[\ding{183}] \textbf{Human Reliance on AI:} Tasks must make purely manual solutions suboptimal, encouraging strategic collaboration where humans recognize and execute optimal task delegation to AI partners.
-This reliance should be created by incorporating scale, repetition, or low-level implementation demands that make manual completion inefficient, ensuring that tasks test the ability to orchestrate collaboration and integrate AI-generated outputs~\citep{hemmer2025complementarity}. \end{itemize} Formally, they impose the following constraints on any given task $T$:
+\begin{itemize}[leftmargin=*, topsep=-0.5em, partopsep=0pt, parsep=0pt, itemsep=0pt] \item[\ding{182}] \textbf{AI-Incomplete Tasks:} Tasks must include elements that remain intractable for SOTA coding agents, thus requiring human guidance.
+This intractability should be introduced through real-world contextual complexity rather than algorithmic difficulty, ensuring that tasks expose a fundamental gap between current LLMs and developers, namely, the ability to perform higher-order reasoning~\citep{dong2025survey}, which we ground in Relational Complexity Theory~\citep{halford1998processing}. \item[\ding{183}] \textbf{Human Reliance on AI:} Tasks must make purely manual solutions suboptimal, encouraging strategic collaboration where humans execute optimal task delegation to AI.
+This reliance should be induced by incorporating scale, repetition, or low-level implementation demands that make manual completion inefficient, testing the ability to orchestrate collaboration and integrate AI-generated outputs \cite{hemmer2025complementarity}. \end{itemize} Formally, they impose the following constraints on any given task $T$: